jensjpedersen/webdev-notes/JavaScript/D3/join.md

 **Questions**
-* join method combines enter and update selection:
+* join method combines enter, update and exit selection:
     * However - Constant values is updated on each iteration, since we don't have a separate enter selection.
 What is the computational cost of this?